Just leave the fields blank that you don't want to search

-Dr Simon Green
+Professor Simon Green

 |Biography||I studied Sociology at Kingston University before moving to Hull to undertake my MA and PhD in Criminology.
-I spent two years as a research officer on a Home Office funded burglary reduction project in the North England before becoming a Lecturer in Community Justice and Criminology in 2001.
+I spent two years as a research officer on a Home Office funded burglary reduction project in the North England before becoming Lecturer in Community Justice and Criminology in 2001.
 This role was externally funded by the Home Office and focused on training probation officers across the Yorkshire and Humberside region (as well as in Wales).
 In 2003, I was appointed the Hull University Director for the Yorkshire and Humberside Probation Training Consortium during which time I was part of a team that successfully moved the training provision from face-to-face to online delivery and subsequently won a second government training contract that ran until 2010.

-|Teaching and Learning||In my current role as Associate Dean for Research I do not undertake a great deal of classroom teaching but my areas of teaching expertise are in: restorative justice, victimology, police investigation, criminological theory, social theory, crime and deviance, criminal justice politics.
+|Teaching and Learning||Since becoming Associate Dean for Research & Enterprise in 2018 I have had a reduced teaching load.
+In general, my areas of teaching expertise are in: restorative justice, victimology, police investigation, criminological theory, social theory, crime and deviance, criminal justice politics.

 In the first part of my career, I spent many years delivering criminal justice modules to probation trainees and have significant experience of developing and delivering online distance taught courses in partnership with other universities and training providers.